nxtsem/jed2/README.md

    a) Changed binary number declarations from %xxxxxxxx to xxxxxxxxb.
    b) Changed DS n directives to DC n,0 to fill data segments with zeroes (matches original assembled code).
    c) Added error messages to some BDOS call file functions (initially for debug).
-   d) Orginal read sequential code may have be in error.
-Replaced CP 255, jr nz for CP 0, jr z.
+   d) Orginal read sequential code may have an error.
+Replaced code CP 255, jr nz  for  CP 0, jr z.
       This seems to have fixed the file content erase issue for me.
    e) Altered some of the default keystroke entries to match my setup.

+A copy/paste function can be accomplished with the mouse using teraterm.

 One other issue is that the configuration program (jedconf) does not actually store changes to the screen row/column settings (default is 24x80).
 I plan to work on that next.
 My goal is to keep the program size under 4K bytes (0FFF).